Art SteinmetzPresident and Chief Executive Officer

 Sr. Client Portfolio Manager, Domestic Growth Equities

-Emanuele is the Senior Client Portfolio Manager of Domestic Growth Equities.
+Emanuele Bergagnini, CFA, is the Senior Client Portfolio Manager of Domestic Growth Equities.
 He also serves as the Senior Quantitative Analyst on the Oppenheimer Rising Dividend Fund for which he is responsible for quantitative research, technical analysis, derivatives and portfolio risk analysis.
 Prior to joining the OppenheimerFunds family in 2003, Emanuele was a Senior Vice President of Windham Capital Management, a privately owned SEC registered investment advisory firm headquartered in New York City.
 He was also a Senior Vice President at Northern Trust Global Advisors in Canada.

 Emanuele received his B.A. degrees from York University in Economics and Mathematics (Statistics) and his M.B.A. from the Richard Ivey School of Business at the University of Western Ontario.
 Emanuele is a CFA charterholder and is a member of the Investment Management Consultants Association, the CFA Institute as well as the New York Society of Security Analysts.